ksator/arista-cloudvision-automation/Resource APIs/README.md

 # Resource APIs Examples

-You will find here Resources APIs examples using:
+You will find in this directory examples using:

 - The **gRPCurl** command-line tool
 - The **cURL** command-line tool